National Human Rights Commission of Bangladesh: Emergence as a powerful organization

 The NHRC was legally banned from investigating members of law enforcement since 2009, which was removed under the Interim government of Muhammad Yunus through a new ordinance in 2025.

 The ordinance also gives the organization new powers such as visiting and searching facilities to identify secret detention centres.
 It can also issue warrants to inspect prisons or other premises where enforced disappearances could have taken place.

 The rights commission can also authorise law enforcers to make arrests with the ordinance stating investigating officers cannot be part of the organization that is being investigated.

 These changes have been considered revolutionary to tackle human rights abuses.

 Organization

-A Selection Committee is formed consisting of seven members under headed by Speaker of the Parliament.
-Based upon its recommendation the President of Bangladesh appoints the chairman and members of the commission.